freddiN/FreddiRollo/README.md

 # FreddiRollo

-Control your blinds with a little motor via an ESP8266 (I use a Wemos D1).
+Control your blinds with a little direct driven motor via an ESP8266 without any stepper library.

 Upon startup the Wemos connects to your wifi and starts a webserver at port 80.
-YOu can either connect to it and use the buttons to move the blinds, or simply GET the parameter "direction" (left, right) and "count" (amount of steps) to the server.
+You can either connect to the webserver and use simple html buttons to move the blinds, or GET the parameters "direction" (left, right) and "count" (amount of steps) to the server.

-For example:
+Example:
 http://IP/?direction=left&count=256
 http://IP/?direction=right&count=7150

-You need to test yourself how many steps you need to fully move your blinds up and down, I needed 7150.
+You need to test yourself how many steps are needed to fully move your blinds up and down, I needed 7150.

 # BOM
 - Wemos D1 or any other ESP8266